MicrosoftDocs/power-automate-docs/articles/minit/business-rules-statistics.md

 :::image type="content" alt-text="Screenshot of the summary view wil all business rules selected." source="media/image-64.png":::

-When selecting  other a scope other than **All**, the list of business rules will be limited to the rules of the given scope.
+When selecting a scope other than **All**, the list of business rules will be limited to the rules of the given scope.

 :::image type="content" alt-text="Screenshot of the summary view wil a scope other than all business rules selected." source="media/image-65.png":::